The meaning of key words, including ‘we’ and ‘you’, is explained in the section ‘Key words explained’.

 You may cancel this automatic right to redraw at any time by notifying us to that effect.
 See the section ‘Contacting each other’ about how to give us notice.

-We may cancel this automatic right to redraw at any time where you are in default under this contract or any other facilities that we have provided to you and where relevant you have not remedied the default within any remedy period we have given you.
+We may cancel or suspend this automatic right to redraw at any time where you are in default under this contract or any other facilities that we have provided to you and where relevant you have not remedied the default within any remedy period we have given you.

-Subject to the section ‘How we may exercise our rights and discretions’, we may also cancel this automatic right to redraw at any other time (taking into account any commitments we have made to you about the availability of redraw), including where:
+Subject to the section ‘How we may exercise our rights and discretions’, we may also cancel or suspend this automatic right to redraw at any other time (taking into account any commitments we have made to you about the availability of redraw), including where:

-When we cancel an automatic right to redraw we may do so without prior notice to you but will give you notice after we do so and if appropriate we will give you a general reason for doing so.
+When we cancel or suspend an automatic right to redraw we may do so without prior notice to you but will give you notice after we do so and if appropriate we will give you a general reason for doing so.
 We may exercise our rights above for as long as is reasonably necessary to manage any risks.
 See the section ‘Contacting each other’ for how we may give you notice.

 11.6 Redraw at our discretion